Heroes new logo

 Sources: All About Vision, Also, Screen Time Labs, and UNICEF

-The recommended amount of screen time for children aged 2 to 4 years is almost similar to that of those aged 1 to 2 years—a few minutes a day.
+The recommended amount of screen time for children aged 2 to 4 years is only 15 minutes a day.

-Given this, psychologists recommended there should still be parental guidance.
+With this, psychologists recommend that there should still be parental guidance.
 And the type of content for viewing should be limited to educational programs.

-In addition, it is advisable that you let them watch on a larger device as it causes less visual stress than smaller ones like phones do.
+In addition, it is advisable that you let them watch on a larger device rather than a small one.
+A larger device reduces visual stress as it makes things more visible.

 4) 30 minutes but not daily if they are 4 to 6 years old